Faculty & Staff

 Barbara Bayer, Ph.D.

-Chair and Professor in the Department of Neuroscience and Senior Associate Dean of Biomedical Graduate Education.
+Professor and Chair of the Department of Neuroscience at Georgetown University and Senior Associate Dean of Biomedical Graduate Education

 Kathleen Maguire-Zeiss, Ph.D.